The Basic Reproduction Number for Petri Net Models: A Next-Generation Matrix Approach: Case Studies

-for the stochastic PN as shown in Figure \ref{fig:SEIR_ST}.
+for the stochastic PN as shown in Figure \ref{fig:SEIR}b.

-From this we find the rate of change with respect to $E$ in the first column and $I$ in the second column, and evaluate at the DFE.
-This gives the same result for both Petri net options:
+As $E$ is our first infected compartment and $I$ is the second, we find the rate of change with respect to $E$ in the first column and $I$ in the second column, and evaluate at the DFE.
+This gives the same result for both Petri Net~options: